-The DFDL logical parser is a recursive-descent parser [21][RDP] having guided, but potentially unbounded look ahead that is used to resolve points of uncertainty.
+The DFDL logical parser is a recursive-descent parser [21] having guided, but potentially unbounded look ahead that is used to resolve points of uncertainty.
 A DFDL parser reads a specification (the DFDL schema) and it recursively walks down and up the schema as it processes the data.
 This is done in a manner consistent with the scoping of properties and variables described in Section 8 Property Scoping Rules.

 The unbounded look ahead means that there are situations where the parser must speculatively attempt to parse data where the occurrence of a processing error causes the parser to suppress the error, back out and make another attempt.